huangxiangdan/omniauth-wechat-oauth2/README.md

 end
 ```

 You can now access the OmniAuth Wechat OAuth2 URL: `/auth/wechat`

+Or

+You can now access the OmniAuth Wechat OAuth2 URL: `/auth/wechat?state=1231212`

 ## Configuration

 You can configure several options, which you pass in to the `provider` method via a hash: